Psychology Services within the Clinical Research Unit for Anxiety and Depression (CRUfAD)

 This Way Up

-This Way Up provides effective, proven online courses for anxiety and depression.
-Mental Health professionals can prescribe courses to their patients and supervise them as they work through the lessons, or recommend patients take the self-help courses.
+This Way Up provides effective, proven online programs for anxiety and depression.
+Mental Health professionals can prescribe programs to their patients and supervise them as they work through the lessons, or recommend patients take the self-help programs.
 There is a one-off, small fee to complete our online treatment programs.

 The Virtual Clinic conducts research into treatment programs.
 Please see our website for our current research trials.

 The Anxiety Disorders Clinic: Patients require a referral letter from their GP before calling the clinic to book an assessment.

 This Way Up: Register and enrol in an online course via the This Way Up website.